Visitor’s Guide

 Nov 12 – Mar 30

-My new work for the Greater Des Moines Botanical Garden explores the use of cane and murrine glass techniques dating back to Venetian glassmakers on the island of Murano in the 17th century.
-Although not in the traditional format, the murrine and cane pieces created are a celebration of color and pattern.
-The colors and patterns are allowed to move in the end to create natural variations to the shapes.
+This new work for the Greater Des Moines Botanical Garden explores the use of cane and murrine glass techniques dating back to Venetian glassmakers on the island of Murano in the 17th century.
+Although not in the traditional format, the colors and patterns are allowed to move in the end to create natural variations to the shapes.
 These glass forms enhance the beautiful gardens and are a perfect environment to showcase both the glass and plants.

 These works are great indoors and out.
 Please consider purchasing a piece to donate to the Greater Des Moines Botanical Garden.
 Your gift to the Garden is tax deductible.
 Hot Glass Inc. is a recognized 501(c)3 educational organization.
 Proceeds from sales provide tuition free classes for at-risk youth and Veterans.

-All purchases will be made directly with Joel Ryser of Hot Glass Inc. Proceeds will help fund tuition free classes for at risk youth and Veterans.
 All works will remain on site until March 30 unless other arrangements are made.
-Contact 563-265-9079 or [email protected].
-Work can also be seen at hotglassart.org
+All purchases will be made directly with Joel Ryser of Hot Glass Inc. Contact him at 563-265-9079 or [email protected].
+Work can also be seen at hotglassart.org.

 • Joel Ryser Executive Director Hot Glass Inc.